 Our counselors work with you based on where you live and/or based on your interests and background.
 Meet our counselors.

 Who should I contact for a schedule change?

-If you are making changes to your class schedule, please email our admissions office, and an admissions counselor will let you know if the changes are approved.
+If you are making changes to your senior year class schedule, please email our admissions office, and an admissions staff member will let you know if the changes are approved.
 If you are considering dropping a course, please indicate what course you are adding.